-2. A previously successful Ecuadorian businesswoman who, under pressure from her husband, the retired diplomat, sold her business and put all the money received into the marital home.
+2. A previously successful Ecuadorian businesswoman who, under pressure from her husband, the retired diplomat, sold her business and put all the money received into the matrimonial home.

 Ecuador law now says that property acquired during the period of cohabitation is to be divided 50/50 on the disillusionment of the relationship.

 The couple lived together and married for a total of 10 years before separation and divorce.

 They built a house and bought several properties while together.
 He ensured that all properties, including those which his wife invested heavily, were in his name.